Abjad/abjad/trunk/abjad/docs/source/reference_manual/articulations/index.rst

 Articulations
 =============

-Articulations model staccati, marcati, tenuti and other symbols.
+Articulations model staccato dots, marcato wedges and other symbols.
-Articulations attach notes, rests or chords.
+Articulations attach to notes, rests or chords.

 Creating articulations